craciunescu/algo/README.md

 # Algorithms

 This repository contains implementations of common algorithms for my (obviously) algorithms class.

-The basic structure of this repo is the following:
+Basic structure of the repo:
 ```
   ./number_of_unit
   |__